-Pro-EU Liberal Democrats win parliamentary seat from UK PM Johnson's Conservatives
+UK's pro-EU Liberal Democrats win parliamentary seat in blow to PM Johnson

 Johnson’s government already relies on the support of a small Northern Irish party for its wafer-thin majority, with just a handful of rebels in his own Conservatives needed to lose key votes.

+The Liberal Democrats won the Welsh seat of Brecon and Radnorshire with a majority of 1,425 votes.

-“Boris Johnson’s shrinking majority makes it clear that he has no mandate to crash us out of the EU,” Liberal Democrat leader Jo Swinson, whose party now have 13 seats in parliament, said in a statement following the result.
+“Boris Johnson’s shrinking majority makes it clear that he has no mandate to crash us out of the EU,” Liberal Democrat leader Jo Swinson, whose party now have 13 seats in parliament, said in a statement following the result early on Friday.

 “I will do whatever it takes to stop Brexit and offer an alternative, positive vision ...
 We now have one more MP (Member of Parliament) who will vote against Brexit in parliament.”